When can I apply for an exhibition?

 How competitive is the process?

 The level of competition ranges from semester to semester depending on how many students apply.
-In a given semester we might receive 25 applications for 12 exhibition spots, or we might receive 45 applications for 16 spots.
+In a given semester we might receive 25 applications for 12 exhibition spots, or we might receive 45 applications.
 It just depends on the semester.
 Please do not let this discourage you from applying.
 The applications for exhibitions that are well thought-out and present a cohesive body of work rise to the top and are often chosen.
 If you feel like your material fits those requirements, do not hesitate to apply simply because you worry that you won't get chosen.
 See Career Development for support on how to best document your work, write an effective artist statement, and create an awesome installation proposal.

 How many SSG exhibitions are there every year?